-The proposed vacation of the ROW would be memorialized in a vacation agreement between the Applicant and the City (the "Vacation Agreement").
-As part of this renovation and the City's vacation of the ROW, the Owner has proposed the following:
+The proposed vacation of the ROW would be memorialized in a vacation agreement between the Applicant and the City (the "Vacation Agreement"), attached to this Memorandum as Exhibit "F".
+As part of this renovation and the City's vacation of the ROW, the Owner has proposed the following to be included in the Vacation Agreement:

-1. Applicant shall provide the City with a voluntary contribution of \$7,400,000 under a payment schedule to be determined in a Vacation Agreement to be executed by the Applicant and the City.

-2. The vacation of that portion of the southern half of the 21st Street right-of-way, generally located between approximately 150 feet east of Collins Avenue and Miami Beach Drive, and consisting of approximately 6,736 square feet in total area ("ROW") along the front of the Seagull Hotel property.
-The ROW is more particularly described in the attached Exhibit "A".
-As permitted under Section 1.03(c) of the City Charter (discussed more fully below) and Section 118-5 of the City Code, the Applicant, upon obtaining fee ownership of the ROW, would create a unified development site, thereby permitting the aggregation of floor area ("FAR") across the unified abutting parcels.

-3. As a condition of the proposed vacation, the Applicant would grant a perpetual, non-revocable easement in favor of the City, for the City's continued use of the ROW for vehicular, pedestrian and utility purposes, so that the public's use of 21st Street would not be altered or diminished in any way.

-4. Applicant and the City shall enter into a Maintenance Agreement providing for installation (prior to the issuance of a Certificate of Occupancy) and perpetual maintenance of additional landscaping at the Applicant's sole cost in the portion of the City's Beach Access and Beachwalk area as depicted in Exhibit "E" that is directly to the east of the ROW and directly to the east of Applicant's Property (defined below as the "Proposed Maintenance Area").

-5. Applicant shall pay all of the City's costs in connection with the proposed vacation of the ROW, including any City closing costs, recording fees, or outside legal fees that may be incurred by the City.

-6. Applicant agrees that City's quit claim deed for the ROW shall contain a reverter clause, to provide for the ROW to revert back to the City in the event Applicant fails to satisfy all conditions of the Vacation Resolution prior to the completion of the Proposed Development, except the installation and maintenance of the landscape improvements depicted in Exhibit "E," which shall be governed by the Maintenance Agreement, and with such reverter being without prejudice to any other rights or remedies that may be available to the City in the event the Applicant fails to satisfy the conditions of the Vacation Resolution.
+- 1. In consideration of the vacation, Applicant pay the City \$7,400,000 as part of its public benefit package, with the schedule of payments discussed below. - 2.
+The vacation agreement will provide for the City to convey the ROW to the Applicant at an agreed-upon closing date (prior to the issuance of the building permit for the Proposed Development).
+As permitted under Section 1.03(c) of the City Charter (discussed more fully below) and Section 118-5 of the City Code, the Applicant, upon obtaining fee ownership of the ROW, would join the ROW and the Applicant's Property via a unity of title to create a unified development site, thereby permitting the aggregation of floor area ("FAR") across the unified abutting parcels. - 3.
+As a condition of the proposed vacation, the Applicant would grant a perpetual, non-revocable easement in favor of the City, for the City's continued use of the ROW for vehicular, pedestrian and utility purposes, so that the public's use of 21st Street would not be altered or diminished in any way, a draft of the a perpetual, non-revocable easement is attached as Exhibit "H" to this Memorandum. - 4.
+Applicant and the City shall enter into a Maintenance Agreement providing for installation (prior to the issuance of a Certificate of Occupancy) and perpetual maintenance of additional landscaping at the Applicant's sole cost in the portion of the City's Beach Access and Beachwalk area as depicted in Exhibit "E" that is directly to the east of the ROW, and directly to the east of Applicant's Property (defined below as the "Proposed Maintenance Area"). - 5.
+Applicant shall pay all of the City's costs in connection with the proposed vacation of the ROW, including any City closing costs, recording fees, or outside legal fees that may be incurred by the City. - 6.
+Applicant agrees that City's quit claim deed for the ROW shall contain a reverter clause, to provide for the ROW to revert back to the City in the event Applicant fails to satisfy all conditions of the Vacation Resolution and Vacation Agreement prior to the completion of the Proposed Development (except the installation and maintenance of the landscape improvements depicted in Exhibit "E," which shall be governed by the Maintenance Agreement), and with such reverter being without prejudice to any other rights or remedies that may be available to the City in the event the Applicant fails to satisfy the conditions of the Vacation Resolution/Vacation Agreement.

-7. Applicant agrees that City shall not issue a Temporary Certificate of Occupancy or final Certificate of Occupancy (whichever comes first) for the Proposed Development until the Applicant has satisfied all conditions of the Vacation Resolution.
-8. In the event the foregoing conditions of the Vacation Agreement, excluding the obligations under the Maintenance Agreement, which shall be solely governed by that Agreement, are not met, following notice to Applicant and a reasonable opportunity to cure, the Vacation Agreement shall be subject to termination, and in the event of any such termination, this Vacation Resolution shall be null and void.
+- 7. Applicant agrees that City shall not issue a Temporary Certificate of Occupancy or final Certificate of Occupancy (whichever comes first) for the Proposed Development until the Applicant has satisfied all conditions of the Vacation Resolution and the Vacation Agreement. - 8.
+In the event the foregoing conditions of the Vacation Agreement are not met (excluding the obligations under the Maintenance Agreement, which shall be solely governed by that Agreement), following notice to Applicant and a reasonable opportunity to cure, the Vacation Agreement shall be subject to termination, and in the event of any such termination, the Vacation Resolution shall be null and void.